In this tutorial, you will learn how to export Facebook comments from posts in an Excel file.

 - There is no straightforward way to export Facebook comments.
 For extended comment threads, the manual copy-paste isn’t going to function.
 This is the reason you may want to use the following tools.

 How to Export Facebook Comments From Posts in Excel File

-In these programs, enter the URL of the post, and you can extract the comments.
-Besides, if you use one of the programs mentioned below, you can also extract comments from your own Facebook postings.
+In these programs, enter the post’s URL, and you can extract the comments.
+Besides, if you use one of the programs mentioned below, you can also extract comments from your Facebook postings.

 The date-time, comment content, number of likes, and number of replies are all included in the final Excel or CSV file generated by these websites.

 These tools are also beneficial for performing sentimental analysis.
-You may download hundreds of comments from any public Facebook post in a matter of seconds.
+You may download hundreds of comments from any public Facebook post in seconds.

 Let us have a look at them one by one.